-Individual applicants may only receive one award at a given time from the CF RIA program per cycle.
+Individual applicants may only receive one award from the CF RIA program per cycle.

 The transfer of an award to another institution will be at the discretion of the CF RIA program, as well as agreement between the current and new institution.
 Additionally, a contract with the new institution will be required.

-Research should commence upon successful execution of the contract, unless an alternative date for commencement has been approved by the Steering Committee.
-Failure to initiate the research within this period may result in a withdrawal of the award.
+Research should commence upon successful execution of the contract, unless an alternative date for commencement has been approved by the steering committee.
+Failure to initiate the research within this period may result in the withdrawal of the award.

-The CF RIA Program Manager must receive copies of appropriate permissions before any award funds will be disbursed.
+The CF RIA secretariat must receive copies of appropriate permissions before any award funds will be disbursed.

 The applicant’s institution has responsibility for ensuring that research is conducted in accordance with applicable requirements, including, but not limited to, good clinical practices (GCP) and good laboratory practices (GLP).